helidon-io/helidon/docs/se/config/hierarchical-features.md

 You might want to write the web portion of your app to work with a config subtree with keys that are independent of the subtree’s position in a larger tree.
 This would allow you to reuse the web portion of your application without change, regardless of which structure a config source used.

 One easy way to do this is to *detach* a subtree from a larger config tree.
-When your application invokes the [`Config.detach`](/apidocs/io.helidon.config/io/helidon/config/Config.html#detach--) method it gets back a *copy* of the config node but with no parent.
+When your application invokes the [`Config.detach`][config-detach] method it gets back a *copy* of the config node but with no parent.
 The copy and the original node both point to the same objects for their child nodes (if any).
 The original node is unchanged.

 Detaching a Subtree: